infinyon/fluvio/DEVELOPER.md

 Helm is used for installing Fluvio on Kubernetes.

-Please follow [helm setup](https://helm.sh/docs/intro/quickstart/) to install helm
+Please follow [helm setup](https://helm.sh/docs/intro/quickstart/) to install the helm.

 ### Testing dependencies

 #### Installing Bats-core

-Bats-core is used for our CLI-based testing
+Bats-core is used for our CLI-based testing.

 Please follow the [bats-core](https://bats-core.readthedocs.io/en/stable/installation.html) installation guide.